philbudne/spipatjs/README.md

 been matched in all.
 Fails if more than N characters have already been matched.

-### span(SSF)
+### span(SSFV)

-Where SSF is a String, cset, or Function, matches a string of one or more characters that is among the characters given.
+Where SSF is a String, cset, Function, or Var, matches a string of one or more characters that is among the characters given.
 Always matches the longest possible such string.
 Fails if the current character is not one of the given set of characters.

 ## Pattern object